 Open Samsung Health and choose the Sleep tile.
 Tap the More button (three verticle dots) > Snore detection and toggle it off.

 When you toggle off snore detection, you automatically disable recording audio.
-All previous audio recordings remain saved to your phone until they reach their expiration date.
+All previous audio recordings remain saved to your phone until they expire.